jmeile/JMMidiBassPedalController/README.md

   - Start sending NOTE ON/OFF, BANK SELECT, CONTROL CHANGE, raw MIDI, or SysEx messages.

-For visualizing the notes, you can optionally use [Virtual MIDI Piano Keyboard] (https://vmpk.sourceforge.io).
-It can run parallelly to the ManualTester script;
-just start it and setup it as follows:
+For visualizing the notes, you can optionally use [Virtual MIDI Piano Keyboard ](https://vmpk.sourceforge.io).
+It can run parallelly to the ManualTester script; just start it and setup it as follows:
 - Open the menu: "Edit > MIDI Connections" and set the dialog as follows:
   - Check: "Enable MIDI Input"
   - Check: "MIDI Omni Mode" -> With this setting, you will see everything